 What is HARO?

-There are also several paid tiers which offer more in depth options and things like keyword alerts, additional profiles and earlier notifications of new inquiries to ensure you get a jump on submitting your answers to queries.
+There are also several paid tiers that offer more in-depth options and things like keyword alerts, additional profiles, and earlier notifications of new inquiries to ensure you get a jump on submitting your answers to queries.

 I recommend, however, starting with the free version.
 This is enough for most small- to medium-sized organizations.
 As you grow and your content strategy and SEO strategy become more complex (and your budget becomes larger) you can opt for the paid options.

 With this better understanding of HARO in hand, let’s dig into how you get started using HARO with a simple, step-by-step walkthrough of how you can get your account up and running and become an expert source for reporters.